johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-12-20-nullable-reference-types-csharp-strictnullchecks.md

 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: []
+tags: [CSharp, Nullable reference types]
 hide_table_of_contents: false
 ---
 'Tis the season to play with new compiler settings!
-I'm a very keen TypeScript user and have been merrily using [`strictNullChecks`](<https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#--strictnullchecks>) since it shipped.
-I was dimly aware that C# was also getting a similar feature by the name of [nullable reference types](<https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/nullable-reference-types>).
+I'm a very keen TypeScript user and have been merrily using [`strictNullChecks`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#--strictnullchecks) since it shipped.
+I was dimly aware that C# was also getting a similar feature by the name of [nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/nullable-reference-types).

 It's only now that I've got round to taking at look at this marvellous feature.
 I thought I'd share what moving to nullable reference types looked like for me; and what code changes I found myself making as a consequence.